 - All prospective students must submit financial documentation certifying access to funding for the duration of their studies pursuant to 8 CFR § 214.2

-- A student and his or her sponsor must submit (in English language), an official original bank letter on bank letterhead certifying the account holder’s name, date account was opened, type of account, current balance in U.S. dollars, and date of statement.
-The bank account being used for evidence of financial support may be in the sponsor’s name and must be notarized.
+- A student and his or her sponsor must submit (in English language), an official original bank letter on bank letterhead certifying the account holder's name, date account was opened, type of account, current balance in U.S. dollars, and date of statement.
+The bank account being used for evidence of financial support may be in the sponsor's name and must be notarized.
+Must be dated within 90 days of issuing the I-20 and 6 months from the program start date.
+Click here for a sample bank letter.

 - If the student has a sponsor: Complete the Affidavit of Support found with the JJC International Application.
 If a student is completely self-funded, the Affidavit of Support is not needed.